deepanshs/mrsimulator/README.md

   couplings, and multi-dimensional NMR spectra.
 - It is fully documented with a stable and simple API and is easily incorporated into your python scripts and web apps.
-- It is compatible with modern python package, such as scikit-learn, Keras, etc.
+- It is compatible with modern python packages, such as scikit-learn, Keras, etc.
 - Packages using mrsimulator -
   - [mrinversion](https://mrinversion.readthedocs.io/en/latest/)